DmitryUlyanov/Multicore-TSNE/README.md

 - First step: an efficient data structure for nearest neighbours search is built and used to compute probabilities.
 This can be done in parallel for each point in the dataset, this is why we can expect a good speed-up by using more cores.

 - Second step: the embedding is optimized using gradient descent.
 This part is essentially consecutive so we can only optimize within iteration.
 In fact some parts can be parallelized effectively, but not all of them a parallelized for now.
-That is why second step speed-up will not be that significant as first first step sepeed-up but there is still room for improvement.
+That is why second step speed-up will not be that significant as first step sepeed-up but there is still room for improvement.

 So when can you benefit from parallelization?
 It is almost true, that the second step computation time is constant of `D` and depends mostly on `N`.
 The first part's time depends on `D` a lot, so for small `D` `time(Step 1) << time(Step 2)`, for large `D` `time(Step 1) >> time(Step 2)`.
 As we are only good at parallelizing step 1 we will benefit most when `D` is large enough (MNIST's `D = 784` is large, `D = 10` even for `N=1000000` is not so much).
 I wrote multicore modification originally for [Springleaf competition](https://www.kaggle.com/c/springleaf-marketing-response), where my data table was about `300000 x 3000` and only several days left till the end of the competition so any speed-up was handy.